criseone/robthecyclops/README.md

 Created with PlatformIO.

 Using an ESP32 DeviKit board.
+A Photoresistor, a Adafruit Neopixel Ring (20 LEDs) and 2 servo motors.

 Schematics and Fritzing can be found in the documentation folder.